mpostol/OPC-UA-OOI/Networking/SemanticData/README.PubSubMTF.md

 >
 > **NOTE 4**: Ethernet mapping is applicable only in case the communication parties are connected to the same local network segment (they are in the same broadcast domain limited by a VLAN if any).

-Further communication performance improvement and extension of the functionality may be obtained for example by applying implementation of the:
+Further communication performance improvement and extension of the functionality may be obtained for example by applying implementation of the [802.1Q-2018][8021Q]:

 - Time-Sensitive Network (TSN)
 - Virtual Local Network (VLAN)